tidbcloud/terraform-provider-tidbcloud/README.md

 ### Get TiDBCloud provider

-Create a main.tf file to get the TiDBCloud provider like:
+Create a main.tf file to get the TiDBCloud provider with API key:

 ```
 terraform {